 The customer – let’s name him John – was pretty upset about his experience at the dealership, and questioned the capability of the technicians working at the dealership.
 I stopped him there, and tried to explain to John that the dealership’s technicians were likely very capable, but the technician assigned to his car simply wasn’t getting paid to find his problem!

 What?
 Let’s rewind for a little explanation!
-The dealership in question (along with most dealerships, and most big name chain stores such as the “__ Tire” franchises) pay their technicians using a system called flat rate.
+The dealership in question (along with most dealerships, and some big name chain stores such as the “__ Tire” franchises) pay their technicians using a system called flat rate.
 Under this system, the technicians receive no hourly wage, and are 100% commission paid.
 Every repair job has a “book” or labour guide time assigned to it, and the technician is paid the listed number of hours for each repair they complete.
 As an example, replacing the front brake pads on John’s car is listed at 1.0 hours, so a flat rate technician would be paid 1.0 hours at their regular wage to replace these pads.
 If they can do the job in half an hour, they are still paid for one.
 Of course, it works the other way, too: If the technician runs into problems (such as a rusted or broken bolt) and the job takes two hours, they are still paid for one.

 Just think about it: Imagine that your boss handed you a folder.
 Inside the folder is a report that needs to be completed, but your boss tells you that you won’t be paid for any time you spend doing the report.
 How much effort would you put into this report, especially if you knew there was a rack full of reports waiting outside your office that you would be paid to complete?